 Significance Of The India Year Book In UPSC Preparation

-This book is useful for UPSC aspirants preparing for the civil services examination in current affairs.
+UPSC hopefuls may use this book to study for the current events section of the civil service test.
 Candidates must focus on recent events up until the main exam of the current year.

 Here are some tips to use the Year Book for UPSC Exam preparation.

 The first thing to do when studying the IYB is to learn as much as you can about the country’s government.

 Generally, 33 chapters cover the country’s various departments and ministries.
 Having said that, the IYB is quite lengthy, so students are advised to take notes while reading the book.

 The second thing to do is to study the India Yearbook topic by topic.
 You can find information on different topics in it, including current affairs, industry to infrastructure, and the military.

 You can use the table to figure out which chapters are most important to read, and which are not.
 You don’t have to byheart every single fact or an entire chapter, but you must memorize the approximate figures.
 These figures will help you answer the questions in the UPSC exam.